ajlan72/Vulnerable-Web-App/README.md

 It mimics a real online store and includes common web vulnerabilities:

 - SQL Injection (SQLi)
-- Cross-Site Scripting (XSS)
+- Stored Cross-Site Scripting (XSS)
 - Insecure Direct Object References (IDOR)
 - Broken Access Control
+- Unrestricted File Upload
+- Remote Code Execution (RCE)
+- Sensitive Data Exposure
 - CSRF
-- Weak authentication
+- Weak Authentication

 > ⚠️ This app is intentionally vulnerable.
 Do **not** expose it to the internet or use it in production.